 The Board's ICAAP Summary Statement outlines the Internal Capital Adequacy Assessment Process (ICAAP) of the entity.
 The objectives of the ICAAP are to enable the entity to maintain adequate capital and to meet all regulatory capital requirements on a continuous basis.
+The ICAAP also sets out certain actions and procedures for monitoring compliance with its regulatory capital requirements and capital targets.

-(a) Risks arising from financial instruments
+(ii) Risks arising from financial instruments